Kelvinskell/newsread/README.md

 **NewsRead** is highly customizable and offers the user a variety of options to chose from in selecting how thier news feed will be displayed.
 This includes country, language and category selections.

+This application has been 'Dockerized' and you can find the image on DockerHub: **kelvinskell/newsread**.

 # Project Description
 This application is made up of three units: